Characterizing the Bulk-Boundary Correspondence of one-dimensional non-Hermitian interacting systems by edge entanglement entropy: Non-Hermitian Free-Fermionic SSH model

 The edge entanglement entropy defined in Eq.(\ref{eq:Sedge}) is a useful tool to detect the topological properties of both noninteracting and interacting many-body systems \cite{wa.xu.15,kim.14,fr.ma.20,le.le.20}.
 It measures the entanglement between two edges of a finite chain and converges to edge degeneracy in the thermodynamic limit \cite{wa.xu.15,ye.mu.16}.
 In Fig. \ref{fig3}, the second-order edge entanglement entropy $S_{2 ,edge}$ of noninteracting SSH model is plotted as a function of $\delta t$ for a fixed value of $\gamma=0.1$.
 We use the same scheme as Ref. \cite{wa.xu.15} to cut the system: When $\delta t>0$, the subsystem $A$ are chosen as $[1;L/2]$ for both PBC and OBC chains; When $\delta t<0$, subsystem $A$ are chosen as $[1;L/2+1]$ for OBC chain, but as $[2;L/2+1]$ for PBC chain.
 By this way, all the cuts are at the weak bonds \cite{wa.xu.15}.

 Again, four phase are recognized in Fig. \ref{fig3}: the line-gap topological phase (phase $I$, $\delta t<-\gamma$), point-gap topological phase (phase $II$, $-\gamma<\delta t<0$), point-gap trivial phase (phase $III$, $0<\delta t<\gamma$), and line-gap trivial phase (phase $IV$, $\delta t>\gamma$).
 In phases $I$ and $IV$, the values of $S_{2 ,edge}$ are real and are quantized to $2\ln2$ and $0$, respectively.
 Therefore, there are two degenerated edge modes in phase $I$ and no edge modes in phase $IV$ \cite{le.le.20}, the same as the topological and trivial phases of Hermitian SSH model \cite{wa.xu.15}.
-In phases $II$ and $III$, the values of $S_{2 ,edge}$ are complex and no longer quantized.
-These two phases are unique to the non-Hermitian systems due to the point-gap structure, in which the conventional BBC is not well-defined.
-The value of $S_{2 ,edge}$ is divergent as expected at the phase-transition points $\delta t=\pm\gamma$ (gap-closing points), while shows a big jump at topological critical point $\delta t=0$.
+In phases $II$ and $III$, the values of $S_{2 ,edge}$ are complex and are no longer quantized.
+The imaginary part of $S_{2 ,edge}$ is rooted in the point-gap structure of energy spectrum, an unique character of non-Hermitian systems.
+The value of $S_{2 ,edge}$ is divergent as expected at the phase-transition points $\delta t=\pm\gamma$ (gap-closing points), while shows a jump at topological critical point $\delta t=0$.
 In the topological phase, the edge states appear under OBC (also see Fig. \ref{fig5}), which will contribute a finite value to $S_{2 ,edge}$ and cause the jump.
-Another important feature of Fig. \ref{fig3} is that, even for a small lattice size (\textit{e.g.}, $L=12$), the $S_{2 ,edge}$, which includes information from both OBC and PBC chains, gives the correct positions of three critical points.
+As the lattice size $L$ increases, the peaks of $S_{2,edge}$ around critical points $\delta t =\pm 0.1$ are narrowed, and the jump at critical point $\delta t=0$ becomes smaller.
+Note that this jump should decrease to zero in the thermodynamic limit $L\rightarrow\infty$ for there is no difference between OBC and PBC any longer.
+An important feature of Fig. \ref{fig3} is that, even for a small lattice size (\textit{e.g.}, $L=4$), the $S_{2 ,edge}$, which includes information from both OBC and PBC chains, gives the correct positions of three critical points.
 We therefore conclude that edge entanglement entropy is a good indicator to discriminate different phases of non-Hermitian systems.

+The edge entanglement entropy calculated by correlation matrix method exactly matches that obtained by Lanczos ED method when $U=0$; see an example of $L=12$ in Fig. \ref{fig3}.
+Note that there is a phase random in the ground-state energy of Lanczos method.
+Due to the time-reversal symmetry $T_{+}$ \cite{ka.sh.19}, the energy spectra of Hamiltonian (\ref{model}) is composed of complex conjugate pairs $E_n$ and $E_n^*$.
+However, in the routines of Lanczos algorithm, the eigenvalues pairs are not exactly complex conjugate each other, e.g., their real parts are tiny different.
+The ground state energy is chosen according to the smallest real part, so that the sign of its imaginary part is numerically "random" ($+$ or $-$).
+This results in the "random" $\pm$ sign in the imaginary part of entanglement entropy.
+In order to compare with the correlated matrix method, we therefore plot the absolute value of imaginary part of $S_{2,edge}$ in Fig. \ref{fig3}.